Electoral College vs. National Popular Vote (NPV)

-The Electoral College was to be a wholly separate body for choosing the president.
-Developed at the Constitutional Convention of 1787, it was a compromise among plans for a national popular vote and to have Congress choose the president.
-It also acts as a State check on Federal power, thus protecting smaller States.
-Liberty and justice for all Americans is the goal of the Constitution, making the Electoral College both right and American.
+The Electoral College developed at the Constitutional Convention of 1787, was a compromise among plans for a national popular.
+The Electoral College acts as a State check on Federal power and mob rule, protecting smaller States ensuring Liberty and justice for all Americans, the premise of the U.S. Constitution.

-Alexander Hamilton: “If the manner of it be not perfect, it is at least excellent.”
+Alexander Hamilton speaking of the Electoral College: “If the manner of it be not perfect, it is at least excellent.”

 The Electoral College Represents a Constitutional Republic, not a tyrannical "pure" Democracy of bullying that the "National Popular Vote" advocates, where only every California vote counts more than any other vote from almost half the rest of the country.
 (See "A Republic, not a Democracy.")